 Before even going to craft a mission statement, this is one of the things that Spotify invested in.
 They did all they can to make sure that their streaming platform was both easily accessible and more so visible.
-This explains why the company invested money into hiring developers to develop cross platform mobile application that would enable anyone, regardless of the mobile phone they use to access the streaming service.
+This explains why the company invested money into hiring developers to develop a cross-platform mobile application that would enable anyone, regardless of the mobile phone they use to access the streaming service.
 Apart from that, they also took their platform to the web to ensure that internet surfers would also have the opportunity to access the service.
-And as efforts to improve their visibility, the brand is wherever their customers are.
+And as efforts to improve its visibility, the brand is wherever their customers are.
 This is why they have accounts with almost every Social Media platform imaginable.

 - Have a well-defined target audience

 This should have been the first point but nevertheless, the fact that it’s on number 2 doesn’t in any way diminish its relevance.
-When branding a business, it’s no secret that the most important thing to look at are your customers.
+When branding a business, it’s no secret that the most important thing to look at is your customers.
 But although the customers are important, they aren’t equal.
 Spotify knew that the larger pool of people who are likely to be interested in their platform would come from people who loved music.
 Although that was accurate, it wasn’t enough because almost every one of the 7 billion people in the world loves music.
 To alleviate that, they had to drill down until they came up with the perfect target audience who they can use for communicating their message and what they offer.
 The rest was history.
 In building a brand, it’s important to know who your target audience is and more so figure out ways in which you can craft your message to suit that target audience.
 That is only how your brand will be seen as relevant.

 - Clearly strategize

 Although this point might seem related to the one above, the truth of the matter is that it isn’t related at all.
-Spotify had crafted a brand identity that was summed up by their core values which included being innovative.
+Spotify had crafted a brand identity that was summed up by its core values which included being innovative.
 The core value of innovation was an important part of their overall branding strategy because it went a long way in making sure that the company wouldn’t fight to become a better version of their main competitor, Soundcloud.
 Another core value of Spotify that also contributed a lot to their overall branding was that of Passion.
 When such a value is fueled into the branding strategy, it will influence almost everyone in the company to work with a single mind in ensuring that the company achieves its goals and makes its mark.

 - Do all you can to improve customer experience

 Go to the web platform of Spotify and you will see what I’m talking about.
 You wouldn’t need a manual or Google search to figure out how you can go around.
 Customer experience is a huge factor in branding.
-In fact there is my own theory that says a company can only influence up to a total of 60% of it’s branding as the rest is done by7 customers.
+In fact, there is my own theory that says a company can only influence up to a total of 60% of its branding as the rest is done, by 7 customers.
 Customers share stories.
 If your customer service is poor and the satisfaction rates or the customers are low, then it going to be very difficult for your brand to be as influential as it should be.

 - Share your story

-If you go a 100 years back through mankind’s history, you will find out that stories have been shared all throughout and made a lot of impact.
+If you go 100 years back through mankind’s history, you will find out that stories have been shared all throughout and made a lot of impact.
 Storytelling is one of the best ways we can use to connect with people on an emotional level.
-Also, people are likely to remember a great story more that they remember anything else.
+Also, people are likely to remember a great story more than they remember anything else.
 If you want to grow your brand, then be sure to share your story and make it crystalize in the heads of your potential customers.
-What’s the best way to share your brands story you may ask.
+What’s the best way to share your brand’s story you may ask.

-Well, for starters, start with an explainer video and have it crafted perfectly to share your brands story from when it began up to where it is, it always works.
+Well, for starters, start with an explainer video and have it crafted perfectly to share your brand’s story from when it began up to where it is, it always works.
 And if you are thinking of improving your company’s brand, then don’t hesitate to get in touch with us.